Resistor52/cloud_dfir_demo/README.md

 Download this file for use with Margarita Shotgun.
 After downloading the LKM, this EC2 instance can be terminated.
 NOTE: You DO NOT want to run these commands on the same instance that is to be imaged because you want to have minimal impact of the target instance.

 ## STEP 2 - Prepare the Demo Incident Response Workstation
 For this demonstration we will use a new Amazon Linux EC2 instance.
-Launch the instance and create an Instance Profile with full administrator access.
+Launch the instance and attach an Instance Profile named "EC2_Responder".
+The EC2_Responder role should have the following two policies attached:
+* AmazonEC2FullAccess
+* AmazonS3FullAccess

 NOTES:
-* This demo will be updated to use an instance profile with least privileges in the future.
-* To learn more about instance profules for EC2 instances, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html
+* To learn more about instance profiles for EC2 instances, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html
 * Using an instance profile is much more secure than installing AWS Access Keys on the EC2 instance

 Next, SSH into it and run the following commands: